2023-IBM-Accelerate-SW-Track/to_do_list_week3/README.md

     the item to the Todo list }
 ```

-At this point we have a working button that properly creates tasks with due dates however the due date value isn't being currently used.
+At this point we have a working button that properly creates tasks with due dates however the due date value isn't currently being used.

 + We want to display these due dates and highlight any overdue items.
 We can do this in `todos.js`
-+ Inside the map function make a variable called `color` and set it to `#ffffffff` or `white` (#ffffffff is white's hex color value)
++ Inside the map function make a variable called `color` and set it to `"#ffffffff"` or `"white"` (#ffffffff is white's hex color value)
 + Then compare todays date to the due date of the task.
 If the due date is in the past change `color` to a new color.
 (Play around and find a color that you like.)
 + Note that your due date value is a string.
 You will have to use `new Date(/*due date variable*/)` to compare it to the current date (Hint: you can get the current date with `new Date()`)
 + Next inside the card that you used to display the tasks set the background to `color`.
 (Hint: This is in  `<Card style={{\*Code*\}}>` from last week.
 If you did not add a style in the card add it now)